Timi-T/nautilus-devops/0x05-week/README.md

 <h1>Ansible</h1>
 <p>
     Ansible is an automation tool used to setup IT infrastructure with simple written human readable lines of instructions.
 It is used for application deployment, configuration management and ochestration of infrastructure.
-    Ansible connects to remote nodes to be configured using ssh.
+    <p>Ansible connects to remote nodes to be configured using ssh.
 The nodes are registered in a file on the manager node in the location "/etc/ansible/hosts".
-Ansible does not require any agents on the remote nodes, it only sends out modules viia ssh to the remote nodes, runs the modules and deletes them when finished.
+Ansible does not require any agents on the remote nodes, it only sends out modules viia ssh to the remote nodes, runs the modules and deletes them when finished.</p>
 </p>

 <h2>Steps taken to Install Nginx, Apache and curl on 3 node machines using Ansible</h2>
 <ul>
     <li>Firstly Ansible was installed on my local machine.
 This would be the manager node</li>
-    <li>Then three Ubuntu remote nodes were created o AWS cloud platform.</li>
+    <li>Then three Ubuntu remote nodes were created on AWS cloud platform.</li>
     <li>
         Next the IPv4 addresses for each of the remote nodes were registered in a group "ansibleAws" in the file "/etc/ansible/hosts".
         <img src="hostsfile.png" />